vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The main figure standing in the centre facing right (head mutilated) is shown carrying a child.
 Two persons are standing on his either [sic] side and a female attendant is seated in the Garuḍakrama posture, holding an oval object in her hands in the lower right corner.
 One of the male figures is an attendant holding the staff of an umbrella and the other is some elderly person in the varadamudrā.
 The scene is described [by Mirashi] as Daśaratha receiving Rāma, brought to him by the female attendant, after the birth.
 The child does not appear to be a newly born one.
 On the other hand he looks like a 2-3 years old boy.
 It can be identified with the story of Kr.ishṇa’s obstinacy for getting the mooṇThe oval object in the hands of the female attendant can be identified as a mirror or a pot filled with water to reflect the image of the moon to satisfy Kr.ishṇa.
 (Gupta 1992, 146 f.)

 Though I find it difficult to assess the precise age of the boy held by the main male figure, I think Gupta’s identification of the panel might be the correct one.
-At variance with S¯urdās’ description, the infant Kr.s.ṇa in the Paunar relief is held by Nanda, while Yaśodā kneels in front of him to hold the mirror (apparently not a pot with water).
+At variance with Sūrdās’ description, the infant Kr.s.ṇa in the Paunar relief is held by Nanda, while Yaśodā kneels in front of him to hold the mirror (apparently not a pot with water).
 The two male bystanders in the background could be inhabitants of Gokula, the one at his right holds what seems to be a staff, possibly of an umbrella.
 18

 Conclusion